kat-pel/pdsnd_github/README.md

 Bicycle-sharing companies allow people to rent out bikes for a short term for a price.
 The bike can be rented through an phone application and then the customer can pick up the bike and return it either to the same location or a different one.
 There are several locations to pick-up and drop-off the bike.

-The bikeshare data consits of randomly selected data fo the first six months of 2017.
+The bikeshare data consits of randomly selected data of the first six months of 2017.
 The following information is provided for all three cities:

    - start time
    - end time